Cyb3rsynth/Project-Rock-Paper-Scissors/README.md

 # Project-Rock-Paper-Scissors
-classic game of rock paper scissors build with javascript
+classic game of rock paper scissors built with javascript